Community Technology Grants

-* This is a change from past grant cycles.
-The MHCRC will not accept Pre-Applications from Kx12 public school districts or individual schools.
-The public school districts within the MHCRC’s service area will be receiving community capital grants through a separate MHCRC funding initiative focused on student achievement and education outcomes.
+* The MHCRC does not accept Pre-Applications from Kx12 public school districts or individual schools.
+The public school districts within the MHCRC’s service area will be receiving community grants through a separate MHCRC funding initiative focused on student achievement and education outcomes (TechSmart Initiative).

 The MHCRC takes into account the following selection factors in making its preliminary funding decisions: